Last Updated on 2025-08-09 by Jorge Bastos

 If the walls of Elvas could talk, they would have a lot to tell you!
 As mentioned above, the walls of Elvas are also a part of the Elvas UNESCO heritage site – they include the original Muslim walls, the medieval walls built to fortify the town, and the 17th-century modern walls.

-In fact, when you entered Elvas, you got to the largest bulwarked fortification in the world, with defensive structures in the shape of a star that encloses a perimeter of nearly 10 km.
-These are many walls, with several levels, that completely surround the city, making it truly a garrison town and a testimony to the evolution of military strategy up to the 19th century.
+In fact, upon entering Elvas, you arrive at the largest bulwarked fortification in the world, featuring defensive structures in the shape of a star that enclose a perimeter of nearly 10 km.
+These are walls, with several levels, that surround the city, making it truly a garrison town and a testimony to the evolution of military strategy up to the 19th century.

 There are many walled towns around the world, but Elvas is up there with them in terms of size, complexity, and ingenuity.